davit-gh/selenium_automated_testing/README.md

 Tests use python's unittest package.
 For each test a new browser window is created, tests are performed, and the browser is closed.
+Readable function names are used to make the function's purpose self-evident instead of heavily documenting it.
 All tests were run locally with 100%
 <span style="color:green">*passed*</span> rate.

 ## Software tools Used